 • Help you take responsibility for your drinking, and easily follow a plan for reduction.

-Hypnotherapy and CBT for insomnia
+CBT for IBS

 According to Albert Ellis, a famous psychotherapist, the 8 main unhealthy negative emotions we experience are: